STATUTES

 – a Treasurer

-In the event of vacancies, the Board of Directors has the power to replace these members initially provisionally and then definitively at the next AGM.
-The powers of the members thus elected come to an end at the time when the mandate of the replaced members should normally expire.
+In the event of vacancies, the Board of Directors has the power to replace these members provisionally.
+They are replaced definitively at the following Annual General Assembly.
+The powers of the members thus elected shall expire at the time when the term of office of the replaced members would normally expire

 Article 9 – Powers of the Board of Directors